 The risk management plan describes measures to protect the health and safety of people and to protect the environment by controlling or mitigating risk.
 The risk management plan is given effect through licence conditions.
-Draft licence conditions are detailed in Chapter 4 of the RARMP.

 As the level of risk is considered negligible, specific risk treatment is not required.
-However, since this is a trial, the draft licence includes limits on the number of horses vaccinated, types of facilities used, limits on the duration of the trial, as well as a range of controls to minimise the potential for the GMO to spread in the environment.
+However, since this is a trial, the licence includes limits on the number of horses vaccinated, types of facilities used, limits on the duration of the trial, as well as a range of controls to minimise the potential for the GMO to spread in the environment.
 In addition, there are several general conditions relating to ongoing licence holder suitability, auditing and monitoring, and reporting requirements which include an obligation to report any unintended effects.